TEI-Correspondence-SIG/CMIF/README.md

 * [Template files](templates/)
 * [Example files](examples/)

-The research project "correspSearch" provides a [tutorial](http://correspsearch.net/index.xql?id=participate_steps&l=en) and an online tool, the [CMIF Creator](http://correspsearch.net/creator/index.xql), which allows scholars to create and edit CMIF files without any knowledge of TEI-XML.
+The research project "correspSearch" provides a [tutorial](https://correspsearch.net/en/manual.html) and an online tool, the [CMIF Creator](https://correspsearch.net/en/cmif-creator.html), which allows scholars to create and edit CMIF files without any knowledge of TEI-XML.

 There are various ways of extracting CMIF from existing TEI collections via XSL-T or XQuery.
 Reusable examples include:

 * <https://github.com/QHOD/qhodCMIFxquery> a basic XQuery for the [QhoD project](https://qhod.net)
 * [cmif.xql](https://github.com/Edirom/WeGA-WebApp/blob/develop/modules/correspDesc.xql): an XQuery script used within the [WeGA-WebApp](https://github.com/Edirom/WeGA-WebApp) for creating its [CMIF file](http://weber-gesamtausgabe.de/cmif.xml).
+* [CMIFerator](https://github.com/digicademy/cmiferator/), an app for eXistdb based digital editions
+* [CSV2CMI](https://github.com/saw-leipzig/csv2cmi), for transforming CSV tables of letters to CMIF

 ## Discussion &  further development

 * [Proposal of CMIF v2](proposals/CMIFv2_proposal.md) in this repository.
 * See also ["Dumont et al. 2019"](https://encoding-correspondence.bbaw.de/v1/CMIF.html) for the further development of the CMIF.
-Discuss there via Hypothes.is, in the section ["Issues"](https://github.com/TEI-Correspondence-SIG/CMIF/issues) in this repository or on the [Mailinglist](https://listserv.brown.edu/archives/cgi-bin/wa?A0=TEI-CORRESP-SIG) of the TEI Correspondence SIG.
+Discuss there via Hypothes.is, in the section ["Issues"](https://github.com/TEI-Correspondence-SIG/CMIF/issues) in this repository or on the [Mailinglist](https://lists.psu.edu/cgi-bin/wa?SUBED1=TEI-CORRESP-SIG&A=1) of the TEI Correspondence SIG.

 ## Changelog